var-rishabh/flower-classifier/README.md

 2. Train the image classifier on your dataset
 3. Use the trained classifier to predict image content

-> PS: Please do not forget to drop a star if you like it..
+> PS: Please do not forget to give this repo a star
-Thanks allot